Restaurants in Quezon City (Eat)

 Shao Kao Grillery

-The food is affordable.
-Local food is served such as bangus, liempo, etc but the Chinese flavor remains as the owner learned the secret recipe when she was in China (source:appetizingadventure website).
-Yes, you can have that taste of street food in Hong Kong, China, or Singapore.
+The food is affordable, featuring local favorites such as bangus and liempo, yet still infused with authentic Chinese flavors.
+The owner learned the secret recipe during her time in China (source: Appetizing Adventure website).
+Yes, you can enjoy the taste of street food reminiscent of Hong Kong, China, or Singapore right here in Quezon City.

 Located at Masinsinan Street, Teacher’s Village.